Back to all guides

 How to make it

 1. Cut a triangle or diagonal shape.
 The diagonal edge becomes the opening.
-Keep the two straight edges large enough to tape securely to the page corner.
+Keep the two straight edges broad enough to tape securely to the page corner.

 4. Test the insert angle.
 Slide the note in and check whether it catches.
-If the diagonal opening is too shallow, trim it a little wider.
+If the diagonal mouth is too shallow, trim it wider before decorating.

 5. Add context with one phrase.
 A map pocket does not need a long explanation.
 A small line like "a little walk" or "where we stopped" is enough.